-PROJECT REPORT: A Guide To A Shared Analytic Framework For The Environment
+PROJECT REPORT: The Shared Analytic Framework For The Environment (SAFE 2.0)

 A shared analytic framework for the environment (SAFE) depicts the capabilities – the building blocks – which work together across the information and analytic supply chain to provide input decision-support and reporting tools for environmental assessments.
 It is a management tool, providing a framework and language to:

 – Facilitate a consistent view of the capabilities and their interdependencies;

 – Help align effort and prioritise investment across these capabilities.

 The updated Shared Analytic Framework for the Environment (SAFE 2.0) provides a common vocabulary to show how the many components of the environmental data landscape work together.

 SAFE has been developed to accelerate the move to devolved robust, repeatable and transparent decision making for environmental assessments.
 This will:

 – Reduce risk for investors, as they will be better able to understand the impact of, and to develop mitigation strategies for, activities that they propose to undertake;